peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-02-07 Run Deep, Run Wild.md

 	- Tony says that it's his first attempt at creating life
 	- Finn asks if it's alive, and Tony says, "It's alive!
 Can't you see it moving?"
 	- Finn asks what its name is and suggests Stitch; while Minksi suggests Angelina
-- Reed feels a small mudlark nuzzle against her leg and feeds it some fish guts, but does so too excitedly and it gets scared and spits a powerful gush of water that could knock an adult down that Reed dodges.
+- Reed feels a small mudlark nuzzle against her leg and feeds it some fish guts, but does so too excitedly and it gets scared and spits a powerful gush of water that could knock an adult down, which Reed dodges.
 The mudlark bites Reed's arm and hangs off it
 	- Captain Minksi asks, "Did everyone get a new pet overnight?"
 	- Reed says, "We can share it if you'd like, captain," but Minksi declines
 	- Reed says, "I've already named it.
 Muddy," to which Captain Minksi sarcastically says it was very original and says she would have named it Muddy Buddy